outworldly/PMC/Regulating.md

 4. Sovereignty: The presence of PMCs in foreign countries raises questions of sovereignty.
 It is important to establish clear guidelines to respect the sovereignty of host nations while regulating PMC activities.
 5. Transparency: The lack of transparency surrounding PMC operations makes it difficult to assess their impact and hold them accountable.
 Regulation should aim to increase transparency and provide mechanisms for oversight.

-## Options for Regulation
-Before considering specific options for regulation, it is necessary to thoroughly examine the complexities and challenges associated with regulating PMCs.
-Some potential options for regulation include:

-1. Licensing and Registration: Requiring PMCs to obtain licenses and register with relevant authorities can help ensure # Mercenaries in Armed Forces

-## Definition of a Mercenary
-- A mercenary is someone who is specifically recruited locally or abroad to fight in an armed conflict.
-- They take direct part in the hostilities.
-- Their motivation to take part in the hostilities is primarily driven by the desire for private gain.
-- They are promised or receive material compensation that is substantially higher than what is given to combatants of similar ranks and functions in the armed forces of that party.
-- They are neither a national of a party to the conflict nor a resident of territory controlled by a party to the conflict.
-- They are not a member of the armed forces of any party to the conflict.

 ## Examples of Mercenaries
 - Gurkha troops in the British and Indian Armies
 - Troops in the British Army recruited from Commonwealth countries